sst/sst/www/docs/snippets/Api.md

 });
 ```

-So in the above example, the `GET /notes` function doesn't use the `timeout` that is set in the `defaultFunctionProps`.
+So in the above example, the `GET /notes` function doesn't use the `timeout` that is set in the `defaults.function`.
 It'll instead use the one that is defined in the function definition (`10 seconds`).
 And the function will have both the `tableName` and the `bucketName` environment variables set; as well as permissions to both the `table` and the `bucket`.

 ## Configuring the Http Api